 What could happen if something goes wrong?

-Microsoft does not sell your personal data, which is good.
-Microsoft says they will use your data to target you with ads on Microsoft properties.
-Microsoft also says they might share your data with partners like Verizon and Facebook to collect data about your online activity for advertising purposes, and to place their own ads.
+So, to recap, while Microsoft Xbox does not sell your personal data, Microsoft says they will use your data to target you with ads on Microsoft properties.
+Microsoft also says they might share your data with partners like Facebook and Yahoo to collect data about your online activity for advertising purposes, and to place their own ads.
 Finally, Microsoft says they can combine data with third parties, such as data brokers.
-Be aware though, some of the games you play on the Xbox made by other companies might be collecting and sharing your data and their privacy policies would apply to your personal information.
+Also, be aware, some of the games you play on the Xbox that are made by other companies might be collecting and sharing your data and their privacy policies would apply to your personal information.
 So many freakin’ privacy policies to just play games.
+All that, and Microsoft was required to cough up $20 million in 2023 for violating children's privacy laws.

 Tips to protect yourself

-- Set up two-factor authenticaion on your XBox account immediately
+- Set up two-factor authentication on your XBox account immediately

 - Read XBox's Responsible Gaming guide for safety tips